 - via a bank transfer using the Twisto payment system; via a loan provided by a third party.

 4.2.
-Together with the purchase price, the buyer shall be obliged to also pay to the seller to costs associated with the packaging and delivery of the goods at the agreed rate.
-Unless expressly specified otherwise, the purchase price hereinafter also means costs associated with the delivery of goods.
+Together with the purchase price, the Buyer shall be obliged to also pay to the Seller to costs associated with the packaging and delivery of the goods at the agreed rate.
+Unless expressly specified otherwise, the purchase price hereinafter also includes costs associated with the delivery of goods.

 4.3.
 The seller does not require from the buyer a deposit or other similar payment.
 This shall not affect the provisions of Article 4.4, Commercial Terms, regarding the obligation to pay the purchase price for goods in advance.
 In the event of cash payment or cash on delivery, the purchase price shall be due upon receipt of the goods.
 In order to minimize the occurrence of damages and ensure trouble-free delivery, the seller reserves the right to deliver goods to a buyer who ordered within one order and/or one day goods for a total value exceeding 25,000 CZK including VAT, until the full purchase price has been fully paid.
 In the event of non-cash payment, the buyer shall be obliged to pay the purchase price for the goods whilst also specifying the variable symbol of the payment.
 In the event of a non-cash payment, the buyer’s obligation to pay the purchase price shall be fulfilled when the respective amount is credited to the seller’s account.
 In the event of a non-cash payment, the purchase price shall be due within 7 days of the conclusion of the purchase agreement.
 The seller shall have exclusive ownership of the goods, including the packaging of the goods until the full purchase price for the goods is paid, i.e. the buyer shall acquire ownership to the goods upon the full payment of the purchase price.
 The provisions of Article 4.8 are not affected by the preceding sentence.